My career to date

 What I do now

-When the covid pandemic impacted many industries including the travel industry, I made the decision to start Targa Web Solutions and use my years of experience in global car rental eCommerce to help businesses develop and maintain robust, reliable and user friendly e-commerce platforms.
+When the covid pandemic impacted many industries including the travel industry, I made the decision to start Targa e-Commerce Solutions and use my years of experience in global car rental eCommerce to help businesses develop and maintain robust, reliable and user friendly e-commerce platforms.

 I now provide consultancy, competitor analysis, auditing, testing and troubleshooting services, which essentially means helping businesses identify problems with their existing platforms and processes, or helping with future projects to ensure smooth delivery, on time and to budget.